POTS Flare-Up: Triggers, Symptoms, & How to Cope

 Supportive positioning

-Changing your body position can sometimes lessen flare intensity.
-Elevating your legs on a pillow, wearing compression socks, or using a reclining chair may help with blood flow to the brain, easing lightheadedness and fatigue.
+Adjusting your position can sometimes lessen the intensity of symptoms.
+Elevating your legs on a pillow, wearing compression garments, or using a reclining chair may help blood flow return to the heart.
+Research suggests that full compression garments can reduce heart rate increases when standing in people with POTS.

 “Rest in a reclined position, hydrate with electrolytes, eat small salty meals, and reduce physical and emotional stress.
 Give your body time to reset.”
 Dr Cynthia Thiak